strider73/jenkins-docker-compose/README.md

 However, this structure will *become an issue if I want to scale the agent container in the future*.

 **3 more diffrent connection to Git**
-- developer local  with Git.
 - jenkins master with Git.
 - jenkins slave with Git.
+- developer local  with Git.

-These connection are used all same key pair  but just heading a different direction In order to make this all 3 connection properly work  you need to proper understaning of
+These connection are used all same key pair  but just heading a different direction.

-      - Basic understanfing of How SSH working
-      - What is does known_host , authroized file under .ssh mean
-      - what is mean "Host key Verification Strategy" for all 4 different option

 #### 3. SSL configuration